Ealeex/DiscordBotTemplate-ObjectBased/README.md

 # DiscordJS Bot Template - Object

+This code requires DiscordJS v12.
+It will not run on v13 unless you update it yourself.
+I will upload a new template at some point.

 This is a template bot for the DiscordJS library.\
 This specific template is based off objects.\
 These templates are meant to be beginner friendly.